Il-castor/orbslam3-odometry/full_documentation.md

 ### Stereo
-For the stereo version we provided some useful scripts to allow you to get the stereo parameters, used for rectification.
+For the stereo version we provided some useful scripts to allow you to get the stereo parameters, used to pre-rectify the images.
+We found that the orbslam's stereo-rectification code will not work, so we pre-rectify the images before giving them to orbslam.
+To pre-rectify the images you will need some parameters, that can be obtained following these steps.

 These are only required if Basler are used.
 If stereo camera are used (such as Zed), then the only required parameters are intrinsics value of one of the two cameras.
 Also if you are using Zed, you must remove the definition of `PRE_RECTIFY_IMAGES` macro in [stereo.cpp](src/orbslam3_odometry/src/stereo/stereo.cpp), and skip all the rest.

 To obtain stereo's rectification parameters, we created a few scripts.
 The steps that must be done are the following: